 }

-The steps to perform a mail merge using data provided in arrays are as follows.
+The steps to update a textbox in a Word document are as follows:

 • Create a Document object.